Camperdown Quarter

 In April 2024, JTC Furniture was acquired by Woodland Furniture Group, a Northern Ireland-based manufacturer and supplier of kitchens, bedrooms, bathrooms, and bespoke furniture solutions.

-A review of operations quickly identified that the existing Camperdown Works site was no longer fit for purpose due to its outdated condition and very poor state, and that the cost of redevelopment was not viable.
+A review of operations quickly identified that the existing Camperdown Works site is no longer fit for purpose due to its outdated condition and very poor state, that redevelopment is not viable.

 Several relocation options were considered, including moving operations to Woodland Furniture Group’s headquarters in Northern Ireland.
-However, WFG/JTC Furniture was determined to retain its skilled Dundee workforce, and a decision was made to remain in the city.
+However, WFG/JTC Furniture is committed to retaining its skilled Dundee workforce and will remain in the city.

-If planning permission is granted, Camperdown Quarter will help with the investment required to relocate JTC Furniture’s long-standing manufacturing facility to Dunsinane Industrial Estate, thereby securing JTC Furniture’s future in Dundee.
+If planning permission is granted, Camperdown Quarter will help fund the relocation of JTC Furniture’s long-standing manufacturing facility to nearby Dunsinane Industrial Estate (where the public consultation events are being held), thereby securing JTC Furniture’s future in Dundee.

-Revenue from the proposed Camperdown residential-led development is required as part of the overall business plan.
+The relocation has been forward-funded, with revenue from the proposed Camperdown residential-led development required as part of the overall business plan.

 The company currently employs around 200 staff, with plans to increase the workforce by 20 per cent to approximately 240 in the coming years.

-This move to the new factory will bring approximately £7 million worth of inward investment into the city, securing the long-term future of skilled local jobs and with wider knock-on benefits for local services and the supply chain.
+The new factory will bring approximately £7 million of inward investment into the city, securing the long-term future of skilled local jobs and with wider benefits for local services and suppliers.

 Proposed Development

 Camperdown Quarter is an exciting new residential-led development on the site of the current Camperdown Works factory, which will be demolished.
-This will include affordable homes, local shops, and business units.
+This will include affordable homes, neighbourhood shops, and business units.

 These much-needed, new energy-efficient homes will help tackle the nationwide housing emergency while securing the future of manufacturing operations in the city.

-The heritage of the former Timex Factory will be celebrated through public artwork, delivered in consultation with the local community.
+The heritage of the former Timex Factory will be celebrated through a new public artwork, delivered in consultation with the local community.

 Camperdown Quarter will create a modern, attractive, and connected place where people will love to live.